curium-rp/LocalReader-II/README.md

 </br>

-If use manual install, first navigate to folder `dist` and open Terminal If use .exe go to program or folder that you install and click folder `LocalReader plus` > open Powershell
+If use manual install, first navigate to folder `dist` and open Terminal If use .exe go to program or folder that you install and click folder `LocalReader plus` > open PowerShell/CMD

->Can use `engine_setup.CMD` use CMD to change onnxruntime versions.
+>if used installer to install app used shortcut `engine_setup.CMD` or used command line to change it